skzhang1/Wild-Time/README.md

 All Eval-Fix scripts can be found located under `scripts/eval-fix`.
 All Eval-Stream scripts are located under under `scripts/eval-stream`.

 ## Checkpoints
-In `model_checkpoints/`, we provide pretrained model checkpoints for all baselines used in our paper under the Eval-Fix setting.
+We provide pretrained model checkpoints for all baselines used in our paper under the Eval-Fix setting.
+Please download the checkpoints [here](https://drive.google.com/drive/folders/1h_pvX4mhzVEddxenP-RkFl8yjKbl8FUN?usp=sharing) and put them under `model_checkpoints/`.

 To use these checkpoints, add the flags `--load_model --log_dir=./model_checkpoints` to your command.